pacholoamit/Food-API/README.md

 to child component and render to the document. food detection API currently supports linked images, drag and drop function may or may not be implemented on version 1.2 Alpha.
 Thank you!!!

+you are able to view food detection in its unfinished state, here are the steps:

+- click 'sign in' (does not matter if you registered or not)
+- copy and paste food URL to the input bar.
+- click "detect"
+- right click "inspect element" if you are using chrome browser
+- go to Console tab, beside Elements tab.
+- click results --> outputs --> [0] --> data --> concepts.
+- Finished.

 -Pacholo Amit